luisizq/Online_advertising-MultiAgent_AI_coursework2019/README.md

 We have divided the whole work in x different python notebooks.

-# Notebooks overview:
+## Notebooks overview:

-## Problem 2: Basic_Strategies

-In this notebook we analyse the first naives strategies: constant bidding for 1 agent, random bidding for 1 agent and random bidding for multiple agents.

-## Problem 1 & 3: CTR_Prediction
+### Problem 1 & 3: CTR_Prediction

 Here we do all the initial Data Exploration.
 In the second part of the notebook we code all the parts for the CTR_Prediction: Logistic Regression, Feature selection and Random Forest model

+### Problem 2: Basic_Strategies

+In this notebook we analyse the first naives strategies: constant bidding for 1 agent, random bidding for 1 agent and random bidding for multiple agents.

-## Problem 3 & 4: Bidding_Strategies
+### Problem 3 & 4: Bidding_Strategies

 In this notebook we develop different strategies, ranging from the Linear Strategy to Non-Linear Strategies such as the Square and Exponential bidding.
 We also create all the necessary plots

-## Problem 5: Multi-agent_Two-agents
+### Problem 5: Multi-agent_Two-agents

 Here we analyse a the a game-theory based system: 2 agents with linear strategies.
 We analyse the Nash Equilibria of the system.